Configuration Spaces of Equal Spheres Touching a Given Sphere: The Twelve Spheres Problem: Unit Radius Configuration Space for Spheres

 \item The $\FCC$ configuration is obtained by stacking three layers of the hexagonal lattice, with the third layer not lying over the first layer.
 The inscribed polyhedron formed by the convex hull of the $12$ points of the $\FCC$ configuration where the spheres touch the central sphere is a {cuboctahedron.} The circumscribed dual polyhedron which has the $12$ points as the center of its faces is a {rhombic dodecahedron}.
 It has oriented symmetry group $\Sigma_4$, the octahedral group, of order $24$ and in $\bcon(12)[1]$ there are $\frac{|\Sigma_{12}|}{|\Sigma_4|}=\frac{12!}{24}=19958400$ of these.

 \item The $\HCP$ configuration is obtained by stacking three layers of the hexagonal lattice, with the third layer lying directly over the first layer.
 The inscribed polyhedron formed by the convex hull of the $12$ points of $\HCP$ where the spheres touch the central sphere is a { triangular orthobicupola.} This polyhedron is the Johnson solid $J_{27}$.
 The circumscribed dual polyhedron which has the $12$ points as the center of its faces is a {trapezoidal rhombic dodecahedron}.
-It has oriented symmetry group $D_3$, the dihedral group of order $6$, and in $\bcon(12)[1]$ there are $\frac{|\Sigma_{12}|}{|D_3|}=\frac{12!}{6}=79833600$ of these. \end{itemize} The $\FCC$ and $\HCP$ configurations are elements of $\partial \bcon(12)[1]$, while the $\DOD$ configuration is an interior point of $\bcon(12)[1]$.
+It has oriented symmetry group $D_3$, the dihedral group of order $6$, and in $\bcon(12)[1]$ there are $\frac{|\Sigma_{12}|}{|D_3|}=\frac{12!}{6}=79833600$ of these. \end{itemize} The $\DOD$ configuration is an interior point of $\bcon(12)[1]$, while the $\FCC$ and $\HCP$ configurations are elements of $\partial \bcon(12)[1]$.